Orchestrate official Codex app profileswithout the account chaos.

 The workflow serious Codex users actually need

-Start with instant switching.
-Add live headroom, auto-roll, project-based history, and Accounts Pool when you want another app to share quota across your saved Codex accounts.
+Start with official Codex app window orchestration and instant account switching.
+Add Chat/Agent for quick work, keep folder work in Projects, and use Accounts Pool when another app should share quota across saved Codex accounts.

 See rate-limit headroom